What is Azure Kubernetes Service on Azure Stack HCI?

 On your Windows Admin Center system

-Your Windows Admin Center management system has the following requirements:
+Your machine running the Windows Admin Center gateway has the following requirements:

 - Registered with Azure

-- In the same domain as the Azure Stack HCI cluster
+- In the same domain as the Azure Stack HCI or Windows Server 2019 Datacenter cluster

-On the Azure Stack HCI cluster that hosts Azure Kubernetes Service
+On the Azure Stack HCI cluster or Windows Server 2019 Datacenter failover cluster that hosts Azure Kubernetes Service

-The cluster running Azure Stack HCI, version 20H2 or later has the following requirements:
+The Azure Stack HCI cluster or Windows Server 2019 Datacenter failover cluster has the following requirements:

 - A maximum of four servers in the cluster for this preview release